Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

-Figs. \ref{fig:SVD_DNS} and \ref{fig:SVD_Exp} show the SVD modes and turbulence power spectra for cases S2 (DNS) and E2 (experiment), respectively.
-Through SVD the flow data is decomposed in matrices that contain spatial ($\bU$), temporal ($\bV$), and energy ($\bS$) information (strictly speaking, the latter matrix contains the singular values, $\sigma_i$, which can be considered as a measure of energy for the flow patterns in $\bU$ and $\bV$).
+\rjo{ Figs.\ }{Figures} \ref{fig:SVD_DNS} and \ref{fig:SVD_Exp} show the SVD modes and turbulence power spectra for \replace{cases }{ datasets } S2 (DNS) and E2 (experiment), respectively.
+Through SVD the flow data are decomposed in matrices that contain spatial ($\bU$), temporal ($\bV$), and energy ($\bS$) information (strictly speaking, the latter matrix contains the singular values, $\sigma_i$, which can be considered as a measure of energy for the flow patterns in $\bU$ and $\bV$).
 Decomposing a dataset of $n$ timesteps results in $n$ modes.
-For example, case S2 has $12500$ modes; E2 has $900$.
+For example, \replace{case}{ dataset } S2 has $12500$ modes; E2 has $900$.
 The modes are ordered by energy/singular-value, hence $\sigma_1 \geq \sigma_2 \geq \dots \geq \sigma_n$.
-After decomposition, the exact flow data set can be reconstructed by matrix multiplication of $\bU, \bS$ and $\bV^*$.
-Spatial and temporal coefficients of eight modes for a velocity field near the surface are shown in the upper and middle panels of the figs.\ \ref{fig:SVD_DNS} and \ref{fig:SVD_Exp} .
-We observe that the large-scale spatial modes have large singular values, meaning the majority of the energy content is found in these modes -- as expected from our knowledge of the turbulent flow.
-Likewise, modes of higher order (smaller singular value/lower energy) are related to smaller structures, as seen from comparing, e.g., $u_2, \sigma_2$ to $u_{50}, \sigma_{50}$ in Fig.\ \ref{fig:SVD_DNS} .
+After decomposition, the exact flow dataset can be reconstructed by matrix multiplication of $\bU, \bS$ and \ajo{ $\bV^T$ } .
+Spatial and temporal coefficients of eight modes for a velocity field near the surface are shown in \rjo{the upper and middle panels of the }{rows 1--2 (spatial) and 3--4 (temporal), in }\rjo{f}{F}igs.\ \ref{fig:SVD_DNS} and \ref{fig:SVD_Exp}.
+We observe that the large-scale spatial modes have large singular values, meaning the majority of the energy content is found in these modes---as expected from our knowledge of the turbulent flow.
+Likewise, modes of higher order (smaller singular value/lower energy) are related to smaller structures, as seen from comparing, e.g., $u_2, \sigma_2$ to $u_{50}, \sigma_{50}$ in Fig.\ \ref{fig:SVD_DNS}.
 Moreover, we observe a more rapid variation in the temporal coefficients as the order is increased.
-This is as expected for small compared to large scales in the turbulence, yet it may also be a result of noise, which typically shows up in small-scale data, another argument for using a compressed rather than a full data set with SHRED.
+This is as expected for small compared to large scales in the turbulence, yet it may also be a result of noise, which typically shows up in small-scale data, another argument for using a compressed rather than a full dataset with SHRED.